 Discuss plans for the year ahead

 This doesn’t have to be a formal appraisal meeting but could be a discussion that covers their aspirations for the year.
-Talk through any potential issues and set some goals and targets so they have something to work towards.
+Post holiday, talk through any potential issues and set some goals and targets so they have something to work towards.
 Alternatively, you could conduct a staff survey and ask your team about their hopes for the year ahead?
 It’s important to keep the upward and downward communication channels open in January, particularly as many people may start to think about new jobs.
-You can read our guide on why staff surveys are essential.

 A simple lunch or coffee morning can boost morale by demonstrating that your business doesn’t just entertain staff at Christmas.
-You could consider an online staff social or a virtual event to boost spirits (see our guide to virtual event ideas).
 If you schedule something for the end of January it will give the team something to look forward to.
 And can also keep a bit of the Christmas spirit going!

 Discuss training needs